 How to Make Time Go Faster at Work

-When bored, it can be tempting to get distracted.
-However, you can focus on how to make work go by faster by engaging in activities that make you more productive.
+When you’re bored, it can be tempting to get distracted.
+However, you can take actionable steps to make work go by faster by engaging in activities that make you more productive.

 1. Avoid staring at the clock and counting the minutes

-As inevitable as it sounds, trying not to stare at the watch every five seconds will reduce the level of disappointment when you realize very little time has passed by.
-The more you focus your attention on the clock, the slower the time will appear to move.
+As inevitable as it sounds, trying not to stare at your watch every five seconds will reduce the level of disappointment when you realize very little time has passed by.
+The more you direct your attention to the clock, the less time will appear to have gone by, creating a sense that it is barely moving.

-Your best option is to focus on something else entirely.
+Your best option is to direct your attention to something else entirely.
 And trust us when we say, there are plenty of things you can do to kill time at work.

 2. Take initiative